 You’ll increase your output and boost the timeliness of your response to customer orders.

-Increase your on-time delivery
+Increase your on-time delivery and reduce lead times

 You’ll be more adept at meeting customer demands.